BOARD OF TRUSTEES

 Happie Datt came to the U.S. in 1970 to earn an MS in Food Science at the University of Florida.
 Since moving to Chicago she has owned several successful businesses, was president of the League of Women Voters, served two years for the Peace Corps in Macedonia, and currently volunteers as a docent at Field Museum.

 Deepak Dattani is President and Chief Executive Officer of Prime Care Pharmacy.
-He has served on the Board of Directors of the Illinois Valley Chamber of Commerce, and is a member of several major Pharmaceutical Organizations, including Association of India Pharmacists in America, and Illinois Association of Long term Care Pharmacy Providers.
+He has served on the Board of Directors of the Illinois Valley Chamber of Commerce, and is a member of several major pharmaceutical organizations, including Association of India Pharmacists in America, and Illinois Association of Long term Care Pharmacy Providers.
 His social affiliations include membership in Lions Club International and Rotary International.

 Deven Kane is an attorney practicing in the Chicago area and specializing in corporate law and commercial transactions including representing businesses and their owners.
 He has provided pro bono services to Indian cultural and heritage non-profit organizations including the National Indo-American Museum.
 Deven received his Bachelor of Business Administration Degree in Finance and Accounting from Texas A&M University in 1997 and graduated cum laude from the University of Illinois College of Law in 2000.
 He has a keen interest in history and numismatics and is a member of the Board of the Chicago Coin Club.

-Harshad Khatri is a Senior Director in Infor’s strategy practice, has been helping clients drive business value through digital solutions across numerous industries globally.
+Harshad Khatri is a Senior Director in Infor’s strategy practice, and has been helping clients drive business value through digital solutions across numerous industries globally.
 Harshad has a Mechanical Engineering degree from I.I.T.
 Kanpur, an MS from Rutgers University and an MBA from the Wharton School of University of Pennsylvania.
 He began his career in the automotive industry and since moving to Chicago in 1995 has been focused on Management Consulting and Software Strategy.
 He frequently publishes in industry journals and speaks at conferences on industry and technology challenges.

 Tasneem Osmani is a Senior Vice President at Northern Trust Bank.
 She has been in the financial services industry for more than 25 years.
 A Certified Public Accountant with an MBA from Depaul University, she is passionate about empowering women and youth by providing them opportunities to help them reach their potential.
 She serves on the Board of Trustees at Benedictine University, where she has been a trustee since 2008, and currently serves as the Treasurer of the Board and Chair of the Audit & Finance Committee.
 Tasneem was born in India and moved to the US with her family when she was 10 years old.